BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Sworn Protector (Thorin Oakenshield, King Under the Mountain).

-Healing Herbs — *Óin has a great mastery of herbs and poultices, and can cure wounds, and sometimes severe injuries, with surprising speed.*
+Healing Herbs â€” *Ã“in has a great mastery of herbs and poultices, and can cure wounds, and sometimes severe injuries, with surprising speed.*

-In the Move phase, instead of moving, Óin the Dwarf may attempt to heal a friendly model with which he is in base contact.
+In the Move phase, instead of moving, Ã“in the Dwarf may attempt to heal a friendly model with which he is in base contact.
 Roll a D6.
 On a 1-3, there is no effect.
 On a 4 or 5, the model regains a Wound lost previously in the game (or campaign).
 On a 6, the model regains all of its lost Wounds.

-Prognostication — *Óin gazes into the future to read the portents.
+Prognostication â€” *Ã“in gazes into the future to read the portents.
 Such an act takes a toll on him, but can be valuable to his comrades.*

-Once per Fight phase, Óin the Dwarf can expend a Will point to enable a friendly model within 3" to re-roll a single dice when making a Duel roll.
+Once per Fight phase, Ã“in the Dwarf can expend a Will point to enable a friendly model within 3" to re-roll a single dice when making a Duel roll.

-**GLÓIN THE DWARF, CHAMPION OF EREBOR 90 POINTS**
+**GLÃ“IN THE DWARF, CHAMPION OF EREBOR 90 POINTS**

-**DWARF, EREBOR, INFANTRY, HERO — HERO OF FORTITUDE**
+**DWARF, EREBOR, INFANTRY, HERO â€” HERO OF FORTITUDE**

 Mv F S